rmrsk/EBGeometry/docs/_sources/BVH.rst.txt

 Bounding Volume Hierarchies (BVHs) are comparatively simple data structures that can accelerate closest-point searches by orders of magnitude.
 BVHs are tree structures where the regular nodes are bounding volumes that enclose all geometric primitives (e.g. polygon faces) further down in the hierarchy.
+This means that every node in a BVH is associated with a *bounding volume*.
+The bounding volume can, in principle, be any type of volume.
-There are two types of nodes in a BVH:
+Moreover, there are two types of nodes in a BVH:

-* *Regular nodes*, which do not contain any of the primitives/objects, but stores references to child nodes.
+* **Regular nodes.** These do not contain any of the primitives/objects.
+  They are also called interior nodes, and store references to their child nodes.
-* *Leaf nodes*, which contain a subset of the primitives.
+* **Leaf nodes.** These lie at the bottom of the BVH tree and each of them contain a subset of the geometric primitives.

-Both types of nodes contain a *bounding volume* which closes all geometric primitives in the subtree below the node.

 :numref:`Fig:TrianglesBVH` shows a concept of BVH partitioning of a set of triangles.
 Here, :math:`P` is a regular node whose bounding volume encloses all geometric primitives in it's subtree.
+It's bounding volume, an axis-aligned bounding box or AABB for short, is illustrated by a dashed rectangle.
+The interior node :math:`P` stores references to the leaf nodes :math:`L` and :math:`R`.
+As shown in :numref:`Fig:TrianglesBVH`, :math:`L` contains 5 triangles enclosed by another AABB.
+The other child node :math:`R` contains 6 triangles that are also enclosed by an AABB.
+Note that the bounding volume for :math:`P` encloses the bounding volumes of :math:`L` and :math:`R` and that the bounding volumes for :math:`L` and :math:`R` contain a small overlap.

 .. _Fig:TrianglesBVH:
 .. figure:: /_static/TrianglesBVH.png